neuralop.losses.differentiation.FourierDiff

 A unified class for computing Fourier/spectral derivatives in 1D, 2D, 3D.

-This class provides comprehensive methods for computing derivatives using Fourier/spectral methods with support for both periodic and non-periodic functions through Fourier continuation: - Periodic functions: Direct Fourier differentiation using FFT - Non-periodic functions: Fourier continuation (FC) is used to extend functions to larger domain
+This class provides comprehensive methods for computing derivatives using Fourier/spectral methods with support for both periodic and non-periodic functions through Fourier continuation: - Periodic functions: Direct Fourier differentiation using FFT - Non-periodic functions: Fourier continuation (FC) is used to extend functions to a larger

-on which the functions are periodic before applying Fourier differentiation with FFT.
+domain on which the functions are periodic before applying Fourier differentiation with FFT.

 The class also provides gradient, divergence, curl, and Laplacian operations.